-IEEE is the world’s largest professional association dedicated to advancing technological innovation and excellence for the benefit of humanity.
+IEEE is the world’s largest technical professional organization dedicated to advancing technology for the benefit of humanity.
 IEEE and its members inspire a global community through its highly cited publications, conferences, technology standards, and professional and educational activities.

 The following information provides an overview of IEEE offerings and services.

 There are more than 423,000 IEEE members in over 160 countries around the world.
 IEEE members are engineers, scientists, and allied professionals whose technical interests are rooted in electrical and computer sciences, engineering, and related disciplines.

 The highest grade of membership, IEEE Fellow, is attained through nomination by peers and approval by the IEEE Board of Directors for distinction in the profession.

 As the world's largest technical professional organization, IEEE offers a number of ways to get involved with technical and local communities.
 These communities are active participants in research and authorship, conferences, and important conversations about today's most relevant technical topics locally and globally.

 With 39 technical Societies, ten geographic regions that host over 10,000 local meetings annually, several affinity and special interest groups, humanitarian opportunities, and virtual communities and private groups through IEEE Collabratec™, IEEE offers ample opportunity to network and grow professionally through communities.

 IEEE sponsors more than 1,800 annual conferences and events worldwide, curating cutting-edge content for all of the technical fields of interest within IEEE.